Masks given freely, for safety

 Face coverings at Covid-19 Alert Level 1 are still legally required on public transport, with some exceptions.

-Ms Parsons said some people did not have nice things to say, including ‘‘stop preaching, old bat’’, but others had thanked her and accepted a free facemask.
+Ms Parsons said some people did not have nice things to say, including "stop preaching, old bat", but others had thanked her and accepted a free facemask appreciatively.

 As a Christian, she remained committed to providing masks despite some challenges.